-We review new drugs and medical devices for safety and effectiveness before we add them to our PDL.
+New drugs and devices are reviewed for safety and efficacy and once evaluated, covered products are added to the MassHealth Drug List.
 A Provider who feels a new-to-market drug or medical device is Medically Necessary for you can submit a request for Prior Authorization.
 One of our clinicians will review this request.
 If we approve the request, we'll cover the drug or medical device according to our clinical guidelines.
 If we don't approve the request, you or your Designated Representative can appeal the decision.
-See the section "Your concerns" on page 31 for Grievance and Appeal information.
-If you have questions about our pharmacy program or benefits, please call us at 888.257.1985.
+See the section "Your concerns" on page 40 for Grievance and Appeal information.
+If you have questions about our pharmacy program or benefits, please call us at 888-257-1985.